How Often Should You Change Your Bedding?

 To minimise exposure, it's recommended to change your bed linen at least once a week.

-In this case, you should also aim to change the covers weekly.
+If you sleep in a bed with your floof, you should aim to change the covers weekly.

 5. After being ill